maxtkc/mvths-wiki/docs/015a-printing-characters.rst

 #.
 Initialize a new variable using the char type and set its initial value to a character.
 Print this charater repeatedly in a column in you serial monitor.
 Make sure to include a short delay so that the serial monitor does not crash.

 #.
 Initialize a new variable using the char type and set its initial value to a number that represents a character in the ASCII table.
 Again, print this character in a column.

+#.
+Modify your code so that your variable is initialized to an exclamation point (33 in the ASCII table).
+In your loop function increase this variable by one each time through the loop.
+Now print the variable.

+   TEACHER CHECK ___

 #. **Super Challenge** Modify your code file to print a letter in a single column in your serial monitor, but only using the Serial.print() function, NOT Serail.println().
 A hint is that LINEFEED in the ASCII table sets a new line in your serial monitor.